By Gayle Vehar on | No Comments

 Do you have any questions or comments about How to Crop in Lightroom?
 Leave us a comment below - we would love to hear from you!
 And PLEASE SHARE this post using the social sharing buttons (we really appreciate it)!

 Hi!!
 I am Gayle.
 I am a wife to my handsome husband and mom to 4 beautiful kids.
-In my spare time, I am a photographer and blogger.
+In my spare time, I am a photographer and blogger at Mom and Camera.
 I have a passion for sharing my love of photography with others.
 I teach local photography classes and regularly share photography tips and tricks on my blog.
 I hang out there a lot—I’d love you to stop by and visit!